UPDATE - AMCOR

 08.09.2022 16:14:58

-The Australians have acquired the plant near Prostejov from Russian packaging manufacturer Danaflex (Kazan; www.danaflex.ru), which commissioned the facility under the name DGPack in 2019 (see Plasteurope.com of 18.04.2019).
+The Swiss have acquired the plant near Prostejov from Russian packaging manufacturer Danaflex (Kazan; www.danaflex.ru), which commissioned the facility under the name DGPack in 2019 (see Plasteurope.com of 18.04.2019).
 Financial details were not disclosed.

 DGPack makes laminated plastic pouches, primarily for baby food, pet food, and coffee, and the plant also has flexographic and gravure presses and an R&D centre for sustainable packaging solutions.
 The acquired land and buildings are expected to offer Amcor the opportunity to expand operations and build a more modern production centre.